 Throughout the country, schoolchildren were kept away from school, teachers refused to teach, laborers refused to work, there was little or no production of steel, milk, and other products.
-News outlets in Allied countries began covering the protest as the fist general strike to be held in a German-occupied territory.
+News outlets in Allied countries began covering the protest as the first general strike to be held in a German-occupied territory.
 For the rest of the world, it exposed German propaganda, which claimed that the people of Luxembourg were voluntarily joining German forces.

 German authorities, alert to any sign of resistance and fearing further escalation of protests, mobilized immediately.
 An order declaring a state of emergency and introducing martial law was signed by the Chief of Civil Administration, Gustav Simon, threatening that strikers were to be immediately shot.

 Beginning September 1, German officials began arresting strike leaders.
 Within days, 21 leaders, many of whom were teachers, were arrested for interrogation and then executed.
 This group included six leaders from the Differdange mill and Michel Worré and Nicolas Müller, from Wiltz.
-Most were tried by a military tribunal, sentenced to death, and deported to the Hinzert concentration camp where they were shot.
+Most were tried by a military tribunal, sentenced to death, and deported to the Hinzert concentration camp were they were shot.
 According to a German officer who witnessed the executions of Worré and Müller, their lasts words were, "Vive Lëtzebuerg" (Long live Luxembourg!).
 Hans Adam, who had sounded the alarm in Schifflange and had German origins, was considered to be a traitor and was decapitated.
 Many of the leaders' families were sent to prison and work camps in Germany.

 At least 200 other Luxembourgers were arrested.
 Over 80 were further tried by the special tribunal and transferred to the Gestapo, the Nazi secret police.
 Hundreds of high school children were arrested and send to re-education camps in Germany along with several dozen industrial worker trainees and several young postmen.